Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Defense Approach

-\textbf{Model distillation.} The robustness of the NN-based energy theft detection model is enhanced by using the predictions as labels to train a distilled model \cite{li2020dletd}\cite{li2020searchfromfree}.
+\textbf{Model distillation.} The robustness of the NN-based energy theft detection model is enhanced by using the predictions as labels to train a distilled model \cite{li2020dletd, li2020searchfromfree}.

-\textbf{Model ensemble.} The model ensemble strategy is also used to improve the performance of energy theft detectors and filter out abnormal power consumption data \cite{takiddin2021retd}.
-A sequential combination of an autoencoder with LSTM cells, recurrent layers with GRUs, a fully-connected layer, and an output layer is proposed to improve the detector's sensitivity against the perturbed power consumption data.
-However, although the combined model is complicated, the performance of energy theft detection is deteriorated slightly by 1-3\%.
+\textbf{Model ensemble.} A sequential combination of an autoencoder with LSTM cells, recurrent layers with GRUs, a fully connected layer, and an output layer is proposed to improve the detector's sensitivity against the perturbed power consumption data \cite{takiddin2021retd}.
+However, although the combined model is complicated, the performance of energy theft detection has deteriorated slightly by 1-3\%.

-\textbf{Adversarial training.} Among the defense approaches, adversarial training is the most famous approach used to improve the robustness of MLsgAPPs \cite{niazazari2020attgec}\cite{tian2022anatt}\cite{tian2022aacnnpqr}.
+\textbf{Adversarial training.} Among the defense approaches, adversarial training is the most famous approach used to improve the robustness of MLsgAPPs \cite{niazazari2020attgec, tian2022anatt, tian2022aacnnpqr}.
 Ren \emph{et al.} \cite{ren2022vulpsstvs} consider the black-box adversarial training to train an ensemble surrogate ML model to mitigate adversarial examples.
 However, this work assumes an impractical case where the defender does not have any knowledge of the implemented ML model of its own.
 That is, the defender and ML service are different parties or belong to different departments of a power utility.